The best executive is the one who's able to continually learn and willing to put herself/himself on the line.

 Promotions Are Wrongly a Reward for Past Performance

 The problem is that promotions often tend to be – and largely are – a reward for past performance.
 According to some recent academies studies, organizations continue to assume the attributes that have made someone successful so far.
-This way, they keep making mistakes, disregarding a potential business leader even if sits right in front of his eyes.
+This way, they keep making mistakes, disregarding a potential business leader even if he/she sits right in front of their eyes.

 This shows that we need a fresh approach to executive search.
 Fortunately, there are a number of human resource techniques to be employed during the interview to fill senior management and board level positions, that can go a long way in identifying talents not yet expressed by a candidate.

 One of the mantras of career consultancy firm Ampersand World, with extensive expertise in talent acquisition and executive search, is that hiring shouldn’t be based on the raw curriculum.
 In fact, the CV or resume is considered by the Geneva-based talent hub a limited means, unsuitable to describe what one is really made of.
+We are complex human beings, after all.

-Executive earch, the Importance of the Interview
+Executive Search, the Importance of the Interview

 Only during the interviews a recruiter is really able to find out if the candidate has the required skills for the executive role, which often go beyond the professional and educational sphere.